 TICKETS AND SUBSCRIPTIONS

-Single Tickets - Adults $10 Students/Seniors $5 Family $25
+Single Tickets - Adults $15 Seniors and non-MtA students $10 Family $30

 Student Recitals, Master classes, Ensemble Concerts, Collegia/Colloquia - Free Admission, all are welcome

 Mount Allison Performing Arts Series - visit mta.ca/performingarts

 Sackville Festival of Early Music - visit sackvilleearlymusic.com

 Proceeds from these ticket and subscription sales support Music Department student scholarships.
 Tickets and subscriptions may be purchased through the Music Department and at the door.

 Some events listed in this calendar are not presented by the Department of Music or are ticketed separately.
 Tickets for these events are sold separately by their sponsors.